KianoJ/WSL-as-development-environnement/Install/SQLServer.md

 Use the SQL Login as authentification type.
 Default user is `SA`.

-*Please go to the officiel documentation to see all features and command with this extension.*
+*Please go to the official documentation to see all features and command with this extension.*

 ---